sunilabrahamindia/sunilabraham/amaa/edrl.md

   </p>
 </div>

-### 1. Religious Colonisation and Deconstruction
+### Religious Colonisation and Deconstruction

-A central theme in the collection is the idea of the “Hindu colonisation of Dalits.”
+A central theme in the collection is the idea of the "Hindu colonisation of Dalits."
 Ayrookuzhiel argues that the socio-economic subjugation of Dalits was reinforced by a religious process that appropriated their gods, myths, and rituals into a Brahmanical order.
 This “religious colonisation” deprived Dalits of their independent identity, transforming their faith into what he calls *opus alienum* — another’s work.

 His analysis calls for a radical deconstruction of this inherited religious identity.
 He insists that theology must expose how religion has been used to legitimise caste oppression and reclaim the suppressed narratives of the oppressed.

-### 2. Reconstruction of Authentic Dalit Culture
+### Reconstruction of Authentic Dalit Culture

 In contrast to deconstruction, Ayrookuzhiel also develops a constructive method — the reconstruction of authentic Dalit history and culture.
 Drawing on fieldwork, oral traditions, and performance studies, he identifies fragments of Dalit self-expression that have survived centuries of suppression.
 By interpreting these cultural acts, he recovers the creative agency of Dalit communities and their enduring search for dignity.

 This reconstruction is not a nostalgic exercise but a political and theological act.
 It aims to affirm Dalit cultural sovereignty and re-establish their sense of belonging within the broader religious landscape of India.

-### 3. Subversive Language of Theology
+### Subversive Language of Theology

 Another significant insight of the book is Ayrookuzhiel’s recognition of the subversive language of theology — the non-institutional, cultural forms through which the oppressed articulate faith.
 Rather than academic discourse, this theology speaks through story, song, humour, and satire.